wavemaker/docs/website/blog/2021-01-04-spring-session-persistence.md

 Accordingly, with Horizontal scaling, WaveMaker has integrated Spring Session Module to handle session management for the application.

-Therefore, with Horizontal scaling, WaveMaker has integrated Spring Session Module to handle session management for the application.

 ### Integrating Spring Session with WaveMaker

 Spring Session manages user-session information while supporting clustered sessions without being tied to an application container specific solution.